This is the personal site of

 Tom Brown (he/him)

-I research the most cost-effective pathways to reduce greenhouse gas emissions in the energy system at the Technical University of Berlin where I have been professor for Digital Transformation in Energy Systems since April 2021.
+I lead a research group that explores the most cost-effective pathways to reduce greenhouse gas emissions in the energy system at the Technical University of Berlin, where I have been professor for Digital Transformation in Energy Systems since April 2021.
+We use detailed computer models to optimise the interactions of variable renewable energy and supporting infrastructure, with the goal to find low-cost and otherwise attractive solutions for the energy transition.

 Between April 2018 and March 2021 I was a researcher at the Institute for Automation and Applied Informatics at the Karlsruhe Institute of Technology, where I led the Energy System Modelling Group funded by a Helmholtz Young Investigator Group Grant.